Biodiversity field trip - 1 to 3 days

-- Visit Kelly Tarlton’s, for an introduction to rocky shore ecology and a possible tour “behind the scenes” or Leigh Marine Lab visitors’ centre (or Miranda Shore Birds centre for a presentation on migratory birds if travelling from south of Auckland).
+- Visit Kelly Tarlton’s Underwater World for an introduction to rocky shore ecology and take a tour “behind the scenes”

-- Presentation on marine reserves and management of marine biodiversity.
+- Enjoy presentations on marine reserves and the management of marine biodiversity.

-- Guided walk to see many of New Zealand’s endemic and endangered bird species, including saddleback, kokako, takahe, kakariki, stitchbird and more.
+- Take a guided walk (on Tiritiri Matangi Island) to see many of New Zealand’s endemic and endangered bird species, including saddleback, kokako, takahe, kakariki, hihi and more.

-- Discussion of threats to New Zealand’s genetic diversity and their management.
+- Discuss threats to New Zealand’s genetic diversity and their management.

 Learning area strands: